 \section{Abstract}

-In this paper, we study the Brauer-Manin pairing of smooth proper varieties over local fields, and determine the $p$-adic part of the kernel of one side.
-We also compute the $A_0$ of a potentially rational surface which splits over a wildly ramified extension.
+In this paper, we study the Brauer-Manin pairing of smooth proper varieties over a $p$-adic field, and determine the $p$-adic part of the image of the induced cycle map.
+We also compute {\it A}$_0$ of a potentially rational surface which splits over a wildly ramified extension.